 - Not using Reserved Instances in certain aspects

-- Billing anomalies that aren't caught until the end of the month
+- Billing anomalies that add up drastically over the course of the month.

 - Orphaned server or storage instances that are idle but being billed.

 If you are managing your public cloud spend manually, you are missing out on cost-saving opportunities.
 You can also check out our ever-evolving What is Cloud Computing reference section which outlines the challenges behind the Cloud.